angelaanjorin/Hair-Hotty/README.md

 ![footer](https://res.cloudinary.com/dzesjeplp/image/upload/v1733264656/READMEPP5/footer_n9kv4t.png)

 #### Newsletter
-Part of the footer is a newsletter, which asks users to subscribe to by applying thier emails addresses to recieve the most recent offers and discount codes.
+Part of the footer is a newsletter, which asks users to subscribe by applying thier emails addresses to receive the most recent offers and discount codes.
 The form was integrated using MailChimp.

 ![newsletter](https://res.cloudinary.com/dzesjeplp/image/upload/v1733264666/READMEPP5/newsletter_scietk.png)